Instalments UK & International

 The history of art is a vast subject, but with our course it becomes accessible to everyone.
-The course is written in a simple no nonsense style and is supported with a beautiful text book that produces first class images of paintings, drawings, sculptures and architecture through the ages.
+The course is written in a simple, no-nonsense style and is supported with a beautiful textbook that produces first class images of paintings, drawings, sculptures and architecture through the ages.

 Potential students will be anyone interested in art, whether they want to be artists themselves, or simply want to understand art better when they are confronted by it in its many forms.
 Our course has been developed by Stewart Roberts who acts as the course guide providing clarification, advice and encouragement.
 Stewart is genuine enthusiast for the subject with a wealth of knowledge and experience.

-The Diploma course comprises a series of exercises which the student works through in their own time which are not submitted to the college together with eight assignments which can be submitted to Stewart for comment and which form the basis of the award of the College Diploma.
+The course comprises a series of exercises which the student works through in their own time which are not submitted to the college together with eight assignments which can be submitted to Stewart for comment and which form the basis of the award of the College Diploma.
 Students will be encouraged and guided to extend their reading and interest in the arts in various ways as appropriate to the individual student.

 The course is stimulating, colourful and challenges the student to explore the history of art in many of its forms.
 We are confident that students who complete the programme will have gained a broad based and comprehensive understanding of the subject.

 Students can upload their artwork for the tutor to collect and critique.
 The tutor will then upload feedback for the student to download.
 If you do not have facilities to upload your artwork, you can mail your artwork to the tutors centre and receive your artwork back with your critique.
-It is essential you label all packages/artwork with your student number.

 Below are a few images from the course itself.